Workiva (NYSE:WK) Updates FY 2021 Earnings Guidance

 Workiva (NYSE:WK) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.300-$0.320 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.060.
 The company issued revenue guidance of $439 million-$440 million, compared to the consensus revenue estimate of $431.27 million.Workiva also updated its Q4 2021 guidance to $-0.070-$-0.050 EPS.

-A number of equities analysts recently commented on WK shares.
-Truist Securities lifted their price objective on Workiva from $140.00 to $150.00 and gave the stock a buy rating in a research note on Wednesday, August 4th.
-William Blair reaffirmed a buy rating on shares of Workiva in a research note on Wednesday, August 4th.
-Zacks Investment Research raised Workiva from a sell rating to a hold rating in a research note on Tuesday, August 10th.
-Finally, Truist lifted their price objective on Workiva from $140.00 to $150.00 and gave the stock a buy rating in a research note on Wednesday, August 4th.
-Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat.com, Workiva has an average rating of Buy and an average price target of $110.63.
+Several equities analysts recently weighed in on WK shares.
+Truist raised their price target on shares of Workiva from $140.00 to $150.00 and gave the company a buy rating in a research report on Wednesday, August 4th.
+Truist Securities lifted their target price on shares of Workiva from $140.00 to $150.00 and gave the stock a buy rating in a research report on Wednesday, August 4th.
+William Blair reissued a buy rating on shares of Workiva in a research report on Wednesday, August 4th.
+Finally, Zacks Investment Research raised shares of Workiva from a sell rating to a hold rating in a research report on Tuesday, August 10th.
+Three analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $113.86.

+An institutional investor recently raised its position in Workiva stock.
+LPL Financial LLC raised its holdings in shares of Workiva Inc. (NYSE:WK) by 8.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 6,416 shares of the software maker’s stock after acquiring an additional 519 shares during the quarter.
+LPL Financial LLC’s holdings in Workiva were worth $904,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+78.93% of the stock is currently owned by institutional investors.

 Workiva, Inc engages in the provision of cloud-based compliance and regulatory reporting solutions that are designed to solve business challenges at the intersection of data, process and people.
 Its platform, Wdesk, offers controlled collaboration, data linking, data integrations, granular permissions, process management and a full audit trail.